Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

-Each task requires an appropriate readout strategy.
-In this one, we first calculate the mean firing rates of the neurons over the duration of the simulation as in Eq.~\ref{eq:firing_rate}.

-As a performance metric, the ratio between the output neurons' mean firing rate quantify the network's ability to distinguish the two target frozen noise patterns.
+\paragraph{Response Analysis} For the frozen noise discrimination task, the classification of the network is indicated by the neuron with the highest mean firing rate $r_0$ for class~0, and $r_1$ for class~1.
+As a performance metric, the ratio between the output neurons' mean firing rates quantifies the network's ability to distinguish the two target frozen noise patterns.
 The firing rate ratio (FRR) is calculated by dividing the higher mean firing rate by the lower mean firing rate read from the decision neurons, as shown in Eq.~\ref{eq:frr}.

-\subsection{Mismatch Simulation}
+\paragraph{Mismatch Simulation}

 Each optimisation step during training includes a forward and a backward pass.
-The forward pass simulates the neural dynamics over time and produces the neural activity.
-The backward pass backpropagates the loss over time, calculating the gradients of parameter values with respect to the loss.
-The forward computation simulates the circuit behavior in ideal conditions, but the circuits in real Dynap-SE2 devices are subject to parameter mismatch.
+The forward pass simulates the mixed-signal circuit behavior under ideal conditions, but the circuits in real sub-threshold computation devices are subject to parameter mismatch.
 In order to make trained networks robust against parameter deviations, B\"uchel et al. proposed to modify values during training by injecting parameter noise as well as by an adversarial attack on parameter values~\cite{buechel21}.

 DynapSim includes an empirically-verified model of parameter mismatch, which we apply in the forward pass, slightly perturbing the parameter values in the network that are subject to change.
-Mismatch simulation deviates the parameters using a Gaussian distribution, with the mean taken as the nominal parameter values, and variation determined by empirical measurement~\cite{buechel21, Zendrikov2022}.
+This mismatch simulation model addresses parameter variability without focusing on certain known factors like temperature fluctuations or process impurities.
+Instead, it offers a general approach to managing parameter mismatches.
+It deviates the parameters using a Gaussian distribution, with the mean taken as the nominal parameter values, and variation determined by empirical measurement~\cite{buechel21, Zendrikov2022}.
 New mismatched parameters are set every $n$~epochs.
 During optimisation, the network reaches parameter values that obtain a low loss value, in spite of the parameter variation.
 As a result, SNNs trained in this way are less sensitive to mismatch-induced loss of performance when deployed to mixed-signal neuromorphic hardware.
 Fig.~\ref{fig:mismatch_illustration} illustrates the effect of mismatch on parameter values.

-\subsection{Optimization}
+\paragraph{Optimization}